 - You do not need to select the Interview on Campus button.

 After interviewing at least one candidate, you can make an offer directly to the most qualified student.
-Once the student accepts, notify Max Brooks (email@example.com).
+Once the student accepts, notify Max Brooks (email@example.com) by email and copy Sophie Beck (firstname.lastname@example.org).
+Include the name of the student that you have hired as well as the title of the student's new position.
 Please close the position in Handshake by logging into your account, clicking the Jobs tab on the left side of the page, clicking on your job title in the list of all campus jobs, and clicking the blue Expire Job button near the top of the page.
-Direct the student to contact Max Brooks to start employment paperwork.

-Immediately after a student accepts your offer, direct him or her to contact Max Brooks (firstname.lastname@example.org) to start employment paperwork.
+Immediately after a student accepts your offer and you have emailed Max Brooks and Sophie Beck, complete an Intent to Hire Form and send it with the student to the Service Center.
+At the Service Center, the student must ask for Sophie Beck in order to begin the employment paperwork.
 Please note: PAPERWORK MUST BE FILLED OUT BEFORE STUDENTS BEGIN WORKING OR THEY CANNOT BE PAID.
-The student will be given a Student Employment Referral form specific to the PEAK Jobs Program.
-After filling out some information with Max, the student will bring the form back to you.
-YOU MUST SIGN THE FORM, FILL OUT THE DEPARTMENT SECTION, AND SEND IT TO THE SERVICE CENTER BEFORE YOUR PEAK EMPLOYEE CAN BEGIN WORK.
-You can send students to http://sou.edu/careers/PEAK-Employees.shtml for specific instructions.
+The student will begin paperwork in the Service Center and then bring the referral form back to you.
+YOU MUST SIGN AND COMPLETE THE FORM BEFORE RETURNING IT TO THE SERVICE CENTER IN PERSON OR VIA CAMPUS MAIL BEFORE YOUR PEAK EMPLOYEE CAN BEGIN WORK.

 The PEAK Program covers 75% of your new employee’s wages, but the Service Center will be charging your office or department directly for your employee.
 Before your student begins to work, PEAK will request an Index Code for the account from which you pay your students.
 If possible, please use a General Fund account.
 PEAK will then make a one-time transfer into that account to cover the program’s share of your expenses for the year.
 You are responsible for tracking your employee’s hours.
 You will not be awarded additional PEAK funds if the student works more than the approved number of hours.
 If your PEAK employee works on campus, he or she must use the Web Time Entry system to clock in and out each time they work.
 Information about the WTE system can be found at https://inside.sou.edu/sc/wte.html.